 - NSO Advisor: Advisors are responsible for guiding and mentor first-year students during and beyond their New Student Orientation experience.
 This will include familiarizing students with campus resources, helping them adjust physically and emotionally to their new surroundings, and facilitating sensitive group discussions.

-- GOLD Mentor: The GOLD Mentor position is open to all undergraduate students excluding freshmen, during the 2017-2018 school year regardless if you have participated in a GOLD program in the past.
+- GOLD Mentor: The GOLD Mentor position is open to all undergraduate second semester first-year students and above, regardless of if you have participated in a GOLD program in the past.
+Interviews are a hosted every Fall.
 You will be a part of an incredible team of Hoyas who are working to welcome freshmen to the Hilltop while also gaining leadership skills.

 - SAC Commissioner: Commissioners serve as members of SAC who are responsible for aiding and advising their groups on how to best achieve the group’s goals.
 SAC commissioners are trained to guide student groups through processes such as budgets, expenditures, event planning, etc.